Harold Stassen: Political positions

 Throughout his life, Stassen was a liberal Republican and challenged the more conservative elements of the Republican Party such as when he opposed Senator Robert A. Taft, favorite son and a leader of the conservative coalition, in Taft's home state of Ohio during the 1948 Republican primary.
 He was seen as breaching political etiquette and was defeated.
+During the primaries, Taft attacked Stassen's liberalism, believing that he was a disguised New Dealer.

 Economics and relations with labor

 During the 1938 Minnesota gubernatorial campaign Stassen ran against the imposition of a sales tax and later in life supported a form of universal basic income in which unemployed mothers of two or more children would be given $115 per month.
 At a speech for 900 people at the Waldorf-Astoria Hotel, Stassen expressed support for low tariffs, believing that the Republican Party's support of high tariffs were no longer beneficial to the American people.

-Having established good relationships with both labor unions and business during his time as governor of Minnesota, Stassen had reservations with the Taft-Hartley Act, opposing the law that required union members to sign affidavits that attested that they were not communists.
+Having established good relationships with both labor unions and business during his time as governor of Minnesota, Stassen had reservations with the Taft-Hartley Act, opposing the law that required union officers to sign affidavits that attested that they were not communists.

+Views on healthcare

+In his 1947 book Where I Stand!, Stassen favored a federal-state government health insurance program that paid only the heaviest hospital and medical bills.
+Every person under Social Security would have been provided with insurance while those not insured by Social Security could have enrolled in the program through payment of an annual fixed fee.

+In his failed 1992 campaign for the Republican presidential nomination, Stassen proposed expanding the Medicare program for pregnant women and children under 10.

+Civil rights

+Throughout his life, Stassen was a staunch supporter of civil rights for African-Americans, having appointed World War I African-American veteran Samuel Ransom to the staff of the Minnesota National Guard during his time as governor of the state, believing that it was the right thing to do.
+In his earlier years at the University of Minnesota, Stassen participated in a debate squad, where he also was important in integrating it, by accepting Earl Wilkins, the younger brother of NAACP leader Roy Wilkins.

+During his time as President of the University of Pennsylvania, Stassen had a hand in integrating African-Americans into the university's football team, and also fought for blacks to be integrated into the faculty of the university, as well as for the university to search for black medical students, having learned out that there had never been a black person at the medical school until he became president.

+Stassen later participated in the March on Washington for Jobs and Freedom in 1963, and as president of the American Baptist Convention supervised the raising of funds to support Martin Luther King Jr.'s activities.